Bluesky at Home » Recipes » Celebrate the Marvelous Margarita

 I was a grown adult when I first drank a margarita.
 I mean, this is Texas.
 It’s like the state cocktail.

 Why?
 The salt.
-As much as I love what salt does for food, I just couldn’t get over putting a salt~rimmed glass to my lips.
+As much as I love what salt does for food, I just couldn’t get over putting a salt-rimmed glass to my lips.

 The Marvelous Margarita: A Cocktail to Celebrate

-I have to tell you, it wasn’t until I met Sweet Shark and he made me a margarita for the first time that I knew what a really good, clean~tasting margarita tastes like.
+I have to tell you, it wasn’t until I met Sweet Shark and he made me a margarita for the first time that I knew what a really good, clean-tasting margarita tastes like.

-No, bottled lime juice, no added sugar, no cheap tequila, no funky colors (My first saltless margarita was blue! and I regretted it the next morning!!)
+No, bottled lime juice, no added sugar, no cheap tequila, no funky colors.
+(My first saltless margarita was blue! and I regretted it the next morning!!)
 I rarely order a margarita out at a restaurant because I’m spoiled.

-Sweet Shark and I are saltless, on~the~rocks~people.
+Sweet Shark and I are not frozen margarita people.
+We are saltless, on-the-rocks-people.

 So, let’s pretend it’s Sunday, happy hour time, and let’s have one together.